 And the models have been named base on the size of the woofer.
 As in the HS-series, the woofer size of HS5 model is 5”; 6.5” for the HS7 and 8” for the HS8 model.
 In the MSP-series, the MSP3 has the 4” woofer speaker; MSP5 with a 5” speaker and the MSP7 model uses the 6.5” speaker.

 The MSP3 is very compact and small enough to place at the corner of the desktop without sacrifice its audio quality and features.
 It is more suitable for the smaller studio or even for the home-studio personal uses.

 It is a 2-way powered monitor speaker system that utilizes a built-in 20-watt amplifier on each speaker to power up the 2.2cm tweeter and a 4″ cone.

 For the audio connectivity, it does come with the balanced XLR input; an unbalance RCS jack input and a balanced phone jack input.
-The MSP3 also features the high/low tone controls for the Line (RCA jack input) and the Line 2 (phone/XLR input).
+The MSP3 also features the high/low tone control or the Line (RCA jack input) and the Line 2 (phone/XLR input).
 Afterall, MSP3 can be considered as a good reference monitor that capable of reproducing the neutral and quality reference sound.
-In my opinion, the MSP3 is more suitable to be used in the small studio for the applications such as post-production setup, musical monitoring for electronic instruments and surround reproduction.
+In my opinion, the MSP3 is more suitable to be used in the small studio for applications such as post-production setup, musical monitoring for electronic instruments and surround reproduction.

 B) MSP STUDIO Series